Expert Advice: How to Prune a Palm Tree (with Pictures)

 Tall palm tree trimming using hydraulic lift with a basket.

-Tall palm tree trimming using hydraulic lift with a basket.
+Tall palm tree trimming using a hydraulic lift with a basket.
 Photo by Flickr.

-Trimming palm trees is much simpler than trimming other broadleaf trees.
-You only need to remove dead leaves and old fruit stems.
-If your palms have a crown shaft, they make it even easier by naturally shedding brown leaves.
-Just scoop up those fallen fronds and send them on their leafy way.
+Trimming palm trees is far simpler than trimming other broadleaf trees.
+All you have to remove are dead leaves and old fruit stems.
+Palms with crown shafts make it even easier by shedding brown leaves on their own.
+Just pick up the dropped leaves and dispose of them.

-Palms generally maintain a certain number of leaves at all times.
-Each leaf follows a life cycle, starting from the bud in the middle of the palm and ending with the leaf turning yellow, then brown, and eventually falling off.
+Palms usually maintain a certain amount of leaves at all times.
+Each leaf has a life cycle which starts with the leaf emerging from the middle of the palm known as the bud, and ends after a while with the leaf turning yellow, brown, and finally falling off.

 There are a few different types of cuts.
-To avoid over-pruning, I always recommend following a Natural Cut or the so-called 9 to 3 Cut.
+To avoid over pruning I always recommend following a Natural Cut or so-called 9 to 3 Cut.

 Here is a picture of an untrimmed Date Palm.
 It has old dying leaves at the bottom and healthy green leaves emerging from the top.

-The Natural cut involves trimming only the dead fronds, leaving all the green leaves untouched.
-Notice how the old leaf bases near the top have been trimmed in a beautiful diamond pattern.
+Natural cut is when you trim only the dead fronds leaving all the green leaves untouched.
+Notice that old leaf bases near the top have been trimmed in a beautiful diamond pattern.

-The 9 to 3 cut means positioning your hands on the clock at 9 and 3 and then removing all the fronds below that level.
-Essentially, the leaves should be parallel to the ground.
+The 9 to 3 cut is when you put the hands of the clock on 9 and 3 and then remove all the fronds below that.
+Basically, the leaves would be parallel to the ground.
 This is the most popular cut that most palm owners use.
 It’s still healthy and leaves plenty of fronds.

-The 10 to 2 cut is when you position your hands on the clock at 10 and 2 and then remove all the fronds below that level.
-Palms with this type of cut are considered over-pruned.
+The 10 to 2 cut is when you put the hands of the clock on 10 and 2 and then remove all the fronds below that.
+Palms with this type of cut are considered to be over-pruned.

-Many landscapers use this cut to reduce the frequency of trimmings, doing it only once a year instead of multiple times a year.
+Many landscapers use this cut to lessen the frequency between trimmings so they have to do it only once a year instead of multiple times a year.

-A Hurricane cut is something some homeowners do to prepare for a hurricane.
+Hurricane cut is what some of the homeowners do to prepare for a hurricane.
 Only a few fronds are left.
+This is the worst kind of cut you can do.
+It robs the palm of most of its food and sends it into shock.
+DON’T do a hurricane cut.

 How To Trim Palm Tree Leaves